AntoineBohin/soccer-ai-commentator/README.md

 You can test Zonos and tune voice parameters on their playground: [https://github.com/roboflow/sports/tree/main](https://playground.zyphra.com/audio)

 ## Quick Setup and Start
+### Requirements
+Install the requirements `pip install -r requirements.txt`.
+To run the pipeline with current parameters, you'll need a GPU with 24GB VRAM minimum.
+If you use a more powerful GPU, you can increase the VLM parameters (fps and max_resolution) within the `src/vlm/vlm_utils.py` file.

+### Download data and VLM model
+If you want to test the data on SoccerNet games, please see SoccerNet website (data protected by a NDA you'll need to sign at this [link](https://docs.google.com/forms/d/e/1FAIpQLSfYFqjZNm4IgwGnyJXDPk2Ko_lZcbVtYX73w5lf6din5nxfmA/viewform).
+You also need to execute `download_vlm_weights.py` to download Qwen2.5-VL weights.

+### Prepare the video and Run the pipeline
+To use the pipeline on your chosen video, you'll need to follow the following steps:
+1. Create a new folder in the `data/soccernet/action-spotting-2023` with the name of your match.
+2. Add your video (720p is best) converted to .mkv format in this folder.
+If you want to analyze a full match (2 halves), you'll need to divide the match into two distinct videos with the name `{half}_720p.mkv`.
+3. Change the halves parameter at the bottom of the `src/constants.py` file to 1 or 2 depending on the number of extracts you would like to process.
+4. Execute the command `python3 app.py` that will launch the Gradio interface.
+5. Within the interface, you can select your target folder (and video).
+If it is the first time you process the video, select all pipeline steps.
+Once fully processed, you can unselect some/all of the steps to navigate within the commented clips.

+### Closer look at the results
+The results of each step of the pipeline are saved throughout the process:
+1a.
+Action Spotting results: `data/app_test/action/{your_video}/results_spotting.json`
+1b.
+Raw Clips (key actions): `data/app_test/action/{your_video}/clips`.
+All path/label associations are saved in `data/app_test/action/{your_video}/cache/original_clips.pkl`
+2. Tracking Clips: `data/app_test/action/{your_video}/clips_tracked`
+3. Action Descriptions: `data/app_test/action/{your_video}/cache/descriptions.pkl`
+4. Textual Commentary: `data/app_test/action/{your_video}/cache/commentary.pkl`
+5. Audio Commentary: `data/app_test/action/{your_video}/clips_tracked/commentary/`
+6. Final Commented Clips: `data/app_test/action/{your_video}/clips_commented/`

 ## Contributors
 - Antoine Bohin (CentraleSupélec) antoine.bohin@student-cs.fr